thalassa-cloud/terraform-provider-thalassa/docs/resources/loadbalancer_listener.md

 - `description` (String) A human readable description about the loadbalancer listener
 - `labels` (Map of String) Labels for the Loadbalancer Listener
 - `max_connections` (Number) The maximum number of connections that the listener can handle
+- `organisation_id` (String) Reference to the Organisation of the Loadbalancer Listener.
+If not provided, the organisation of the (Terraform) provider will be used.

 ### Read-Only